Fresno Police investigating officer-involved shooting in southwest Fresno

 FRESNO, Calif.
-(KFSN) -- Fresno police officers are investigating an officer-involved shooting in southwest Fresno.
+(KFSN) -- Two Fresno police officers shot a man they believed was armed with a gun and running away from them in southwest Fresno late Friday night.

-Officers responded to the area of Marks Avenue and Ray Johnson Drive just north of Highway 180 just after 11 p.m.
+A security guard called police when he saw a man with a backpack in the parking lot of the closed Manheim Central California car auction at Marks and Ray Johnson Drive at about 11 p.m.

-Further information regarding the shooting was not immediately available.
-Officers have set up a perimeter in the area.
+Officers say the man had what looked like a handgun and they told him to drop it, but he wouldn't, so one of the officers fired three less-lethal rounds at him.

 Fresno Police investigating officer-involved shooting in southwest Fresno